-lar to that in the actual languages, both with the uniform prior (Figure 3C) and with the salience-weighted prior (Figure 3D).
+The lower panels of Fig. 3 show that these k-means systems exhibit a warm-cool surprisal asymmetry broadly similar to that in the actual languages, both with the uniform prior (Fig. 3C) and with the salience-weighted prior (Fig. 3D).
 In support of this qualitative observation, with the salience-weighted prior, we found a strong correlation (r = 0.73, p < 0.0001) between S(c) averaged across actual languages and S(c) averaged across the corresponding k-means systems.
-With the uniform prior, although an overall warm-cool asymmetry is visually apparent, there is also a clear discrepancy between the actual languages and the k-means systems: light colors tend to have relatively low surprisal in the actual languages, but high surprisal in the k-means systems.
-In this case we did not find a significant correlation between average surprisal across actual and k-means systems when considering all color chips, but we did find a significant correlation (r = 0.57, p < 0.0001) when focusing specifically on warm and cool colors by excluding the chips in rows 'B' and 'I' in Figure 1A, which correspond roughly to light and dark.
+With the uniform prior, although an overall warm-cool asymmetry is visually apparent, there is also a clear discrepancy between the actual languages and the k-means systems: Light colors tend to have relatively low surprisal in the actual languages, but high surprisal in the k-means systems.
+In this case we did not find a significant correlation between average surprisal across actual and k-means systems when considering all color chips, but we did find a significant correlation (r = 0.57, p < 0.0001) when focusing specifically on warm and cool colors by excluding the chips in rows 'B' and 'I' in Fig. 1A, which correspond roughly to light and dark.
 These results suggest that the warm-cool precision asymmetry found for actual languages under Gibson et al.'s priors may to some extent reflect perceptual structure.

 Perceptual structure may also explain the pattern of color use or need that Gibson et al. reported and captured in their salience-weighted prior itself, according to which foreground objects (as opposed to their backgrounds) are more likely to be warm-colored rather than cool-colored.
-We found that their salience-weighted prior is correlated (r = 0.49, p < 0.0001) with the distance of each chip from central gray in CIELAB space, suggesting that the salience-weighted prior reflects how "un-gray" and thus perceptually salient different colors are.
-It is possible that useful objects are often saliently (warmly) colored so as to attract human attention.
+We found that their salience-weighted prior is correlated (r = 0.49, p < 0.0001) with the distance of each chip from central gray in CIELAB